 - My tools (yep, I have my own tools)

-I’m content to have a few empty bins hanging around, because you just know there are going to be more things that I need to stored, after all we have only been here for a couple of months.
+I’m content to have a few empty bins hanging around, because you just know there are going to be more things that need to be stored.

 I’m loving my recycling station, keeps my world a little bit tidier and helps the planet a little bit too!
 It’s not too fancy but it does what it’s supposed to do.
 WIN-WIN!!